ReactiveX/RxJava/.github/ISSUE_TEMPLATE.md

-Thanks for using RxJava but before you post an issue, please consider the following points:
+Thanks for using RxJava, but before you post an issue, please consider the following points:

   - [ ] Please include the library version number, including the minor and patch version, in the issue text.
 In addition, if you'd include the major version in the title (such as `3.x`) that would be great.